Mehdi-H/muffin-v-chihuahua-wit-embedded-model/README.md

 ### Package the application (with the Wheel) as a docker image 📦 🐳

-You can run `make package-docker` to build a Wheel distribution from
+You can run `make package-docker` to build a docker image from

 * the [dockerfile](./dockerfile) that describes the image,
 * the [Wheel distribution](./dist/muffin_v_chihuahua_with_embedded_model-1.0-py3-none-any.whl) generated in the `dist/` folder